-NEW: FULL COLOUR EDITIONS
+NEW: FULL COLOUR EDITION

 This groundbreaking book deals succinctly and thoughtfully with the problems of collecting contemporary objects in museums.
 It aims to provide a working model for the future of contemporary collecting based on relevant debates and theories, and on past and current practices, and proposes answers to some of the many challenging questions raised: